 How cost-effective the Japan Rail Pass proves depends on how much you use it during your stay, but you can save money even if you only intend on making one return journey outside of Tokyo.
-A Tokyo > Kyoto return ticket will cost approximately ¥26,000 vs a 7-day Japan Rail Pass priced at around ¥29,000.
-Using the rail pass on local trains and buses should save you ¥500-1,000 per day and so you’ll at least break-even.
-Add in another stop on that itinerary or a day trip to somewhere else outside of Tokyo, and the calculation quickly tips in favour of the Japan Rail Pass.
+To give an example, a 7-day Japan Rail Pass is only a little more expensive than a Tokyo-Kyoto return ticket on the shinkansen.
+Using Japan Rail Pass on local trains and buses should save you the difference.
+Add in another shinkansen stop on that itinerary or a day trip to somewhere else outside of Tokyo, and the calculation quickly tips in favor of the Japan Rail Pass.

-Okay, where can I get a Japan Rail Pass?
+Where can I buy a Japan Rail Pass?

 Where can I book trains?